ronkok/Hurmet/docs/en/manual.md

 Each datum can be a number, a string, `true`, or `false`.
 A missing item will be taken to be `undefined`.
 All data in a column must be of the same data type.
 A column of numbers can be assigned a unit of measure.

 Data frame literals are written between backtick `` ` ` `` delimiters.
 The text between the backticks must be written in CSV format.
 Numbers must use a dot decimal.
-The second row will define units of measure if “unit” is the first word of the second row.
+The second row must contain units of measure.
 The first column will be indexed if the first word is “name” or “index”.

 Here’s an example of CSV input:

     rebar = `name,diameter,area
-    unit,in ,in²
+    ,in ,in²
     #3,0.375,0.11
     #4,0.5  ,0.2
     #5,0.625,0.31